Kong/docs.konghq.com/README.md

 ## Generate the PDK, Admin API, CLI, and Configuration documentation
 ***

 > This section is for Kong source code maintainers.
-You won't need to do anything here if you're contributing to this repo!
+You don't need to do anything here if you're contributing to this repo!

 The PDK docs, Admin API docs, `cli.md` and `configuration.md` for each release are generated from the Kong source code.